dstroy0/InputHandler/README.md

 };
 ```

-Easily construct complex commands with subcommands, and enforce argument type:
+Easily construct complex commands with subcommands, and enforce input type.
+Nested commands still only use 6 bytes of sram (avr):

 ```cpp
 const PROGMEM Parameters help_param[1] =